theshivamx19/my-lithium-projects/README.md

 ### POST /register
 - Create a user - atleast 5 users
 - Create a user document from request body.
-- Return HTTP status 201 on a successful user creation.
+- Return HTTP status 201 on a succesful user creation.
 Also return the user document.
 The response should be a JSON object like [this](#successful-response-structure)
 - Return HTTP status 400 if no params or invalid params received in request body.
 The response should be a JSON object like [this](#error-response-structure)

 ### POST /login
 - Allow an user to login with their email and password.
-- On a successful login attempt return a JWT token containing the userId, exp, iat.
+- On a successful login attempt return a JWT token contatining the userId, exp, iat.
 The response should be a JSON object like [this](#successful-response-structure)
 - If the credentials are incorrect return a suitable error message with a valid HTTP status code.
 The response should be a JSON object like [this](#error-response-structure)

 ## Books API
 ### POST /books
 - Create a book document from request body.
 Get userId in request body only.
 - Make sure the userId is a valid userId by checking the user exist in the users collection.
-- Return HTTP status 201 on a successful book creation.
+- Return HTTP status 201 on a succesful book creation.
 Also return the book document.
 The response should be a JSON object like [this](#successful-response-structure)
 - Create atleast 10 books for each user
 - Return HTTP status 400 for an invalid request with a response body like [this](#error-response-structure)